Powers

 Enhancing Powers

-DURATION: How long the power can be maintained?
+DURATION: How long can the power be maintained?

 RANGE: How far can the power extend?